iamkumaran/KanbanApp/server/README.md

-# Kanban-Server
+# kanban-server

-This is a graphql-tools Mongoose Server to serve a simple schema.
+> This is a graphql-tools Mongoose Server.

 ## Installation

-Clone the repository and run `npm install`
+Clone the repository and run

 ```
 npm install